FAQ's

 Here are some key points to consider under RICA:

-* Recording conversations you are not party to: Do not do it.
-Recording conversations between other people, to which you are not a party, is generally illegal unless explicit consent is obtained from all parties.
+* Recording conversations you are not party to: Recording conversations between other people, to which you are not a party, is generally illegal unless explicit consent is obtained from all parties.
 This is because RICA has a general prohibition against “intercepting communications” without the knowledge and consent of those involved.
 There are very limited situations where such recordings may be legal, such as under a court order or for establishing a person’s location in an emergency rescue situation.

-* Recording "in connection with carrying on of business": RICA permits the recording of communications without explicit consent when it is done for the purpose of conducting business operations, meaning that a clinician may record patient consultations.
-This is usually done with implied consent through a notice in your waiting area and/or rooms indicating that you make recordings, or the fact that the clinician is recording their consultations forms part of the clinician’s terms and conditions of practice.
+* Recording "in connection with carrying on of business": RICA permits the recording of communications without explicit consent when it is done for the purpose of conducting business operations, meaning that for example, a clinician may record patient consultations.
+This is usually done with implied consent through a notice in the waiting area and/or rooms indicating that recordings are made, or the fact that the clinician is recording their consultations and it forms part of the clinician’s terms and conditions of practice.

 The Law: What’s Permitted & What’s Not